alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 - .ppt
 - .zip

-The metric "Total users" represents the number of unique users who clicked a file link during the selected date range.
+The metric "Total users" represents the number of unique users who clicked a link to a file during the selected date range.

 This method records link clicks, not confirmed successful downloads.
 It also does not capture downloads triggered without a standard link click.